Unionism in Ireland: Democratic Unionists enter government with Sinn Féin

 In October 2006 the DUP and Sinn Féin found an accommodation in the St Andrews Agreement, paving the way for Ian Paisley and Martin McGuinness to be nominated as First, and Deputy First, Ministers by a restored Assembly.
 For the UUP's new leader Reg Empey the breakthrough was merely the GFA "for slow learners".
 But while he acknowledged compromises, Paisley argued that Northern Ireland was "turning a corner".
 The IRA had disarmed, and from Sinn Féin support had been won "for all the institutions of policing".
 Northern Ireland had "come to a time of peace".

 After thirteen months in office Paisley was replaced as First Minister of Northern Ireland by his long-time DUP deputy Peter Robinson Robinson, and Arlene Foster who followed him in office from January 2016, had colder relationships than had Paisley with McGuinness and with his party colleagues and these eventually broke down.
 Citing "DUP's arrogance" in relation to a range of issues, including management of a financial scandal, in January 2017 McGuinness resigned.
 Sinn Féin refused to nominate a successor, without whom the devolved institutions were unworkable.
 Assembly elections followed on 2 March 2017.
 For the first time in the history of Northern Ireland as a political entity, with 45 of 90 seats unionists failed to secure an overall majority in a parliament of the region.

 It was not until January 2020 that a deal was brokered (New Decade, New Approach) to restore Assembly, and to persuade Sinn Féin to nominate their new leader in the North Michelle O'Neill as McGuinness's successor.

 The withdrawal of support within the DUP for Paisley's newly conciliatory leadership was not marked by a lasting split over the DUP decision to go into an Executive with Sinn Féin.
-In the Assembly, Paisley's former lieutenant, Jim Allister has remained a lone Traditional Unionist Voice protesting an "enforced coalition" that "holds at the heart of government" those determined to subvert the state.
+In the Assembly, Paisley's former lieutenant, Jim Allister became the lone Traditional Unionist Voice MLA protesting an "enforced coalition" that "holds at the heart of government" those determined to subvert the state.
+In the 2024 general election, Allister was elected Member of Parliament for North Antrim, defeating incumbent Ian Paisley Jr. The seat had been held by a member of the Paisley family since 1970.